Information

 Q: What’s the timeline and process?

 A: Democracy.
-Democrats say redistricting could be the difference between checking Trump’s power or handing him a blank check.
+Redistricting could be the difference between checking Trump’s power or handing him a blank check.

 • Spread the word